Rakeela/dragora-notes/2021-4-23-Ninety-First.md

 Thus born of the Commonwealth and taught that I was to revere its ideals, I fell down a flight of punches in childhood and learned that I should be rejecting the Commonwealth in favor of a greater pacifism found elsewhere.
 I reject the idea that the nature of humanity is warlike and I do not believe that God's commandment to reproduce should take priority over the law of love.

 ---
+"There's a place in society for everyone," is not Commonwealth thought.
+It's the seed from which the panarchy grows.
+The Commonwealth will have peace when it learns to protect pacifists.

+---
 Back to [[day-post-archive]]